 A well-constructed dental crown is designed to perform reliably for up to eight years or longer with proper care, which includes regular brushing and flossing to remove debris from the area of the restoration and to prevent the buildup of plaque.

-Certain behaviours, such as bruxism (teeth grinding) and chewing hard, brittle foods can cause damage or adhesion failure to a crown and should be avoided if possible.
-For more information about dental crowns options in Langley and Surrey, or to schedule an appointment, please contact our office.
+Certain behaviours, such as bruxism (teeth grinding) and chewing hard or being careless with brittle foods can cause damage or adhesion failure to a crown and should be avoided if possible.